 This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
 Please read our full disclosure policy for more information.

 Iconic Miami Neighborhoods

 1. Miami Beach – Explore glamorous and iconic South Beach with plenty of boutique shops, pulsing nightlife, and beautiful beaches

 2. Coconut Grove – Hop on the trolley and explore this oldest section of the city.
 Tree-lined streets give rise to the shopping and restaurant areas.
 Originally a bit Bohemian, the area still maintains the quaint aura of culture and charm.

 3. Little Havana – Little Havana is a warm and vibrant enclave with a rich Cuban influence, evident in its restaurants, music, and cultural scene.
-Calle Ocho is the heart of Little Havana and the perfect place to embark on a neighborhood cultural food tour, and sample local cuisine from some of the area’s best restaurants.
+Calle Ocho, in the heart of Little Havana, is the perfect place to embark on a neighborhood cultural food tour, and sample local cuisine from some of the best restaurants in Little Havana.

 4. Little Haiti – Many residents of Haitian ancestry settled in this neighborhood, which is well worth a visit for its island art scene and Caribbean marketplace.

 5. Coral Gables – Home of the Biltmore Hotel and Venetian Pool, ivy-covered mansions, and tree-lined boulevards.
 This neighborhood has its roots in the 1920s, which can still be felt today.

 6. Wynwood Art District – Wynwood is the city’s hippest district featuring an internationally renowned street art scene with work from artists across the globe.
 There is so much to discover here, you’d be remiss to explore the area without a guide.
 So save yourself the hassle, join a local expert on a private tour and uncover Wynwood’s hidden gems.